Mr-Mingels/ConveyGuruOutlookAddIn/README.md

 After running the application, it might prompt you to log into a Microsoft account.
 If this occurs, simply log in using whichever Microsoft account you feel comfortable with.

 Step 5.
 Adding the Add-in into your Add-ins (Video)

+To complete step 5, you must first download the raw manifest.xml file from this GitHub repo.
+Once you've done that, simply follow along with the video below: